 Ōsumi went for family-unfriendly maturity.
 This was an important step forward for the industry, but he seems to have put his energy into gadgetry rather than intelligent plotting.
 Miyazaki and Takahata slammed the breaks and rewrote Ōsumi’s cynical characters as happy-go-lucky adventurers, toning down Fujiko’s eroticism.
 The drawn-out production process mangled between these two forces left most of it as illogical as a cheap children’s programme.
 Only 23 episodes got finished, out of a planned 26.
 Some details are quite bizarre, such as the background music, where Charlie Kosei half-sings English phrases for kitschy international flavour.

-Despite the tonal clashes and the commercial flop, the author of the manga is supposed to have said this series was the most faithful adaption of his work.
+Despite the tonal clashes and the commercial flop, the author of the comic is supposed to have said this series was the most faithful adaption of his work.
 The majority of later adaptations, starting with The New Lupin III (1977), ended up somewhere in between the two styles.
 Lupin the Third: The Woman Called Fujiko Mine (2012) would eventually revitalize the franchise by rejecting Miyazaki and Takahata and going back to Ōsumi’s path.
 Personally I do not have enough interest in the crime caper genre to maintain an opinion on which style I prefer.

 Ōtsuka Yasuo (key animator).